OpenDataScotland/jkan/_datasets/Angus Council - Angus Schools for the Future Pre-consultation Responses.md

 license: UK Open Government Licence (OGL)
 maintainer: Angus Council
 maintainer_email: someone@example.com
-notes: All responses to on-line questionnaire seeking feedback on our current school estate and how we could improve in the future.
-Those questionnaires that were completed in paper format were also uploaded to the on-line questionnaire.
+notes: <p>All responses to on-line questionnaire seeking feedback on our current school estate and how we could improve in the future.
+Those questionnaires that were completed in paper format were also uploaded to the on-line questionnaire.</p>
 organization: Angus Council
 resources:
 - format: html